Hudint/overleaf_sync_with_git/README.md

 ### OVERLEAF_HOST
 The OVERLEAF_HOST parameter can be used to sync with a self-hosted Community Edition or Server Pro Overleaf instance.
 The parameter defaults to `www.overleaf.com`, when not set.

+### OVERLEAF_COOKIE_NAME
+The OVERLEAF_COOKIE_NAME parameter can be used to sync with a self-hosted Community Edition or Server Pro Overleaf instance if the Session Cookie name is changed.
+The parameter defaults to `overleaf_session2`, when not set.

 To set the value, just add the environment variable to the actions step, as seen below:
 ```
     - name: Fetch the latest version from overleaf server